zzymyn/Git-Law/Marriage Act 1961.md

    (ii)  the dates of the start and end of the suspension period; or

-  (d)  deregister the marriage celebrant by removing his or her details from the register of marriage celebrants.
+  (d)  deregister the marriage celebrant by removing his or her details from the register of marriage celebrants; or

+  (e)  if the marriage celebrant is identified as a religious marriage celebrant on the register of marriage celebrants:

+   (i)  remove the identification of the marriage celebrant as a religious marriage celebrant from the register for a period (the **suspension period**) of up to 6 months by annotating the register of marriage celebrants to include a statement that the celebrant is not identified as a religious marriage celebrant, and the dates of the start and end of the suspension period; or

+   (ii)  remove the identification of the marriage celebrant as a religious marriage celebrant permanently from the register.

   Note:  A decision to suspend a marriage celebrant’s registration, or to deregister a marriage celebrant, is reviewable under section 39J.

  (3)  If the Registrar suspends a marriage celebrant’s registration for a particular period, section 39F does not apply in respect of the marriage celebrant during the period.

+ (3A)  If the Registrar removes the identification of a marriage celebrant as a religious marriage celebrant for any period under paragraph (2)(e), section 47A does not apply in respect of the celebrant during that period.

- (4)  If the Registrar decides to take disciplinary measures against a marriage celebrant, the Registrar:
+ (4)  If the Registrar decides to take disciplinary measures against a marriage celebrant (including a religious marriage celebrant), the Registrar:

   (a)  must give the marriage celebrant written notice of: